Comparison of New Home Options

 There are three options for those who dream of owning a new home: tract homes, spec homes, and custom homes.
 They range in price from the starter home level to the “sky’s the limit” luxury housing.
 So even if your budget is limited, it doesn’t mean you can’t afford a new house.

 The largest category of new homes for sale is tract homes.
-They are generally built by large residential home construction companies that have a regional, state, or national footprint.
-The contractor buys a large tract of land, makes streets, puts in utilities, and separates the area into buildable house lots and begins building homes.
+They are generally built by large residential home construction companies with a regional, state, or national footprint.
+The contractor buys a large tract of land, makes streets, puts in utilities, separates the area into buildable house lots, and begins building homes.

-Most often, tract builders will have a staged model home in each subdivision.
+Tract builders will often have a staged model home in each subdivision.
 They also will build homes before they have buyers and generally have houses you can see in various stages of construction.

 Tract homes are available at lower pricing tiers up to the high end of the market, depending on the builder and location.
-The more expensive homes often have more customization options available to the buyer and the developments higher-end amenities as well.
+The more expensive homes often have more customization options available to the buyer and the developments higher-end amenities.

 Advantages of Buying a Tract Home

 - Price – For buyers working with a limited budget, a tract home might be the only option for getting into new construction.
 However, don’t assume that tract homes are cheap or shoddy.
 They are generally less expensive because builders buy materials in bulk at a lower price, enabling them to pass the savings on to the consumer.
 They also may use many factory-produced building components, which translates into more savings.

 - Speed – For buyers that need to get into a home quickly, tract builders can be more accommodating.
 Generally, they have several unsold houses in various stages of construction and can finish them quickly when they have a buyer.